ductsoup/Ductsoup_Python_MLX90614/README.md

 # Ductsoup_Python_MLX90614

 This Python driver allows you to read data from an [MLX90614](https://www.adafruit.com/products/1747) on a Raspberry Pi.
-The intent is to mount the device in a weatherproof enclosure and determine an estimate of the cloud base height.
+The intent is to mount the device in a weatherproof enclosure in order to determine an estimate of the cloud base height.

 ## Requirements